webdevarif/SohojSecureOrder/README.md

    - IP and phone number blocking

 ### Update Configuration
-The plugin automatically checks for updates from the configured GitHub repository.
-Update the repository URL in the `Update_Checker` class if needed.
+The plugin automatically checks for updates from the configured GitHub repository using the WordPress GitHub Plugin Updater.
+Update the repository URL in the `GitHub_Updater` configuration if needed.

 ## File Structure